 Can You Screen Yourself for SAD?

 In Winter Blues, Rosenthal includes a questionnaire he helped develop called the seasonal pattern assessment questionnaire, or SPAQ.
-It can be found online, and it’s one of several screening tools researchers use to determine who might have SAD or milder winter blues.
-While Rosenthal says using the questionnaire to screen yourself can be useful, both he and Roecklein say that anyone who believes he or she is depressed should seek medical help.
+It can be found online and is one of several screening tools researchers use to determine who might have SAD or the winter blues.
+While Rosenthal says using this questionnaire to screen yourself can be useful, both he and Roecklein say that anyone who believes they are depressed should seek medical help.

-Light therapy remains a mainstay.
+Light therapy remains a mainstay in SAD treatment.
 Today’s light boxes are much smaller than the 1980s prototypes and provide 10,000 lux of light, with harmful ultraviolet rays filtered out.
 Light use is typically recommended for at least 20 to 30 minutes a day, usually in the morning.

 Antidepressant medications and a form of talk therapy called cognitive behavioral therapy also show effectiveness in studies.

-Daily habits also matter.
+Daily habits matter too.
 Rosenthal says he starts winter days with a stationary bike ride in front of a light box.
 He says everyone vulnerable to winter sadness should try to exercise, eat healthfully, get outside, and keep up social ties.
 “You’ve got a choice whether you are going to keep your head under the covers or get up and face the day,” Rosenthal says.

-Brightly lit homes and offices and an occasional sun-soaked vacation help, too, Rosenthal says.
-So can remembering this: Spring is always just around the corner.
+Brightly lit homes and offices and an occasional sun-soaked vacation can help, too, Rosenthal says.
+Lastly, it’s important to remember: Spring will always come again.